Which is More Effective- Shooting with One Eye Open or Two?

 - Allows for the use of your dominant eye

 - Reduces overall field of vision

-The increased field of vision is arguably the most important and notable benefit from shooting with both eyes open.
-Hunters scanning the sky or horizon appreciate being able to spot not just the mallard that’s currently in their scope, but also the one 50 feet away from it for the next shot.
+The increased field of vision is arguably the most important and notable benefit of shooting with both eyes open.
+Hunters scanning the sky or horizon appreciate being able to spot the mallard that’s currently in their scope as well as the one 50 feet away from it for the next shot.

-Shooting with both eyes open greatly increases repeatability.
-This means having both eyes open allows you to move on to the next target quickly without possibly disorienting yourself from making rapid switches between one eye being open and both.
+Shooting with both eyes open² significantly increases repeatability and allows you to move on to the next target quickly without possibly disorienting yourself from making rapid switches between one eye being open and both.

 - Increased field of vision